mmatyas/supermariowar/README.md

 If you prefer to work within an IDE (CodeBlocks, Eclipse, ...), you can also generate project files for it using CMake.
 You can find more information in [Build configuration](#build-configuration).

 To create installable packages, simply run `make package`.
 This will create TGZ, DEB and RPM archives.

+### Mac OSX

+You'll probably need Xcode and its command line tools; you can install SDL and CMake manually from its site, or you can get them with Homebrew: `brew install cmake sdl2 sdl2_image sdl2_mixer`.
+Then follow the Linux instructions to build SMW.

 ### Windows